getlago/lago-docs/docs/09_api-reference/02_customers.md

   }
   ```

-  The `customer` json is not present in the request body.
+  The `customer` json root is not present in the request body.
   </TabItem>

   <TabItem value="401" label="HTTP 401">